Usage of Brackets

 Square Brackets []

-Square brackets are used in array elements.
-Array key is mentioned within square brackets.
+Square brackets are used in arrays elements.
+Array key is written within square brackets.

 Curly Brackets {}